 The decision sealed O’Connor’s legacy as a swing vote.
 (She retired in 2006.)
 But despite the influence she wielded in the court, O’Connor never liked the concept.
 “I don't like that term,” she told Fresh Air’s Terry Gross in 2013.
 “I never did, and it's not one that I like any better today.
 I don't think any justice—and I hope I was not one—would swing back and forth and just try to make decisions not based on legal principles but on where you thought the direction should go, and so I never liked that term.”

-In 2013, O’Connor even expressed regret that the Supreme Court had taken on the election case at all.
-Like it or not, though, O’Connor's moderate political positions gave her the power to break ties, transcend disagreements, and even decide elections.
+Like it or not, though, O’Connor's moderate political positions gave her the power to break ties, transcend disagreements and even decide elections.